 ArcGIS, Digital Pedagogy, Digital Scholarship, GIS, Google Earth, Spatial Thinking

-Leslie began his professional career as an assistant professor of English at Susquehanna University, specializing in computers and writing and in what was known at the time as “humanities computing” (now more commonly referred to as the “digital humanities”).
+Leslie began his professional career as an assistant professor of English at Susquehanna University, specializing in computers and writing and in “humanities computing” (now more commonly referred to as the “digital humanities”).
 After three years as an assistant professor, he changed careers, becoming the Instructional Technology Coordinator at Plattsburgh State University of New York.
 Since that time, he served as Decker Chair of Instructional Technology at Goucher College, as the Coordinator of the Technology Across the Curriculum Program at George Mason University, and as an instructional technologist at the University of Scranton, before arriving at Bucknell in March 2006.
-Originally from New York, Leslie has lived in Connecticut, France (in 1983-1984), California, Virginia, and now Pennsylvania.
 Leslie has a B.A. in English from Yale University and a Ph.D. (also in English) from the University of California, Berkeley.

-Clickers, Flipping The Classroom, iPads, Moodle, Qualtrics Survey Software, Wikipedia, Wikis
+Assessment of Student Learning, Clickers, Flipping the Classroom, Moodle, Qualtrics Survey Software, Remote Instruction

 Diane joined the Digital Pedagogy and Scholarship department in 2013 (then ITEC).
 Her areas of specialization include the ways in which pedagogy can be transformed by means of digital interventions, digital humanities praxis – particularly spatial analysis through text.
 She is an assistant director of the Digital Humanities Summer Institute, Program Chair for the DH 2017 international conference, Technical Editor for the Internet Shakespeare Editions, a member of the Executive Board of the Records of Early English Drama and the pedagogical advisory board for Map of Early Modern London project.
 She has published widely on digital humanities pedagogy as well as on the intersection of DH and early modern studies.
 Diane received her BA in English and History from Lafayette College, an MA in English from the University of Toronto, and a Ph.D. in English from the University of Waterloo, specializing in Early Modern Theatre and Multimedia Theory and Design.
 Prior to joining Bucknell, Diane was a Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology.